The Meteor Man (film): Soundtrack

-Marvel Comics produced an adaptation (Meteor Man: The Movie) and a sequel in the form of the six-issue limited series titled Meteor Man written by Bert Hubbard and Dwight Coye, and illustrated by Robert Walker and Jon Holdredge.
-In the comic, set in the mainstream Marvel Universe, Meteor Man meets Spider-Man and Night Thrasher.
-Many years later, the Golden Lords reappear on the pages of Miles Morales: Spider-Man #5.

 Reception

 Rotten Tomatoes gives the film a score of 25%, based on 16 critic reviews.

 Peter Rainer of the Los Angeles Times compares the film to "a fairly clunky sitcom", with its sense of righteous do-goodism, and, although the film intends to inspire, it instead sends the message that it would take a superhero to clean up inner-city gang violence.

 Stephen Holden of The New York Times opined that "the movie collapses on its own confusing and contradictory impulses.
 On the one hand, it would like to create a valid superhero for Black children.
 On the other, it is much more concerned with sending up the superhero genre.
 And the heroics and spoofing thoroughly undercut each other."